Last Updated on July 21, 2021 by Mark Ferguson

 What to consider before buying off-market properties

-A lot of real estate investors start off trying to wholesale.
+A lot of real estate investors start off trying to wholesale real estate.
 The first thing they do is look for properties to get under contract.
 That is great if you have buyers and know what prices those buyers will pay.
 If you are just starting out and do not know how to write a contract, what prices buyers will pay, or even how to find buyers you may want to wait to look for properties.
-It is not fair to the seller to tie up a property hoping you can figure everything out in a week or two. before you go looking for off-market properties make sure you:
+It is not fair to the seller to tie up a property hoping you can figure everything out in a week or two.
+Before you go looking for off-market properties make sure you:

 - Know the market